 Now suppose that $K$ is a geodesic metric space and endow $X$ with the corresponding piecewise length metric.
 The space $X$ is uniformly $\re$-acyclic since any cycle supported in a ball $B(x,r)$ is contained, up to changing the chamber $c$ so that $x \in cK$, in a certain $P_n$, which is $\re$-acyclic.
 This $P_n$ can be chosen so that $P_n \subseteq B(x ,C r + D)$ where $C, D > 0$ are two constants.
 Since every chamber is an isometric copy of $K$, these constants may depend on $r$ but are independent on the center $x \in X$. \end{proof}

-We can define locally finite $k$-chains on $X_K$ as (possibly infinite) formal sums of $k$-simplices in $X_K$ with coefficients in $\re$, such that for every compact $C$ in $X_K$ only finitely many simplices intersecting $C$ have non-zero coefficients.
+All the simplicial complexes we are interested in this article are locally finite.
+For a locally finite simplicial complex $X$ and $k \in \na$, we define locally finite $k$-chains on $X_K$ as (possibly infinite) formal sums of $k$-simplices in $X_K$ with coefficients in $\re$.
 Denote by $C_k^{\mathrm{lf}}(X_K; \re)$ their space and define the boundary operators as usual.
 Notice that the boundary operators only act on the second variable, so if $c. \s$ is a $k$-simplex in $X_K$, we have: